Introduction: How to Confidently Buy a Used Car in 2025

 Before you start shopping, determine how much you’re willing to spend.
 Remember to include additional costs such as taxes, registration, insurance, and potential maintenance or repairs.
 Whether you’re paying cash or financing, sticking to a budget will help you avoid overspending and focus on vehicles within your price range.

 Tip: Experts recommend spending no more than 20% of your monthly income on car-related expenses, including insurance and fuel.
+Additionally, platforms like Edmunds and Kelley Blue Book can calculate total cost of ownership for better budgeting.

 2. Define Your Needs